 ME/CFS and Fibromyalgia present as complicated illnesses, and getting the right diagnosis can be challenging.
 After attending this lecture/discussion, you’ll understand: • How to identify alternate diagnoses • How to recognize co-morbid conditions • How to apply the appropriate syndrome criteria as diagnostic labels

-This class is required before attending any other classes in this series.
 This educational series provides resources for patients with ME/CFS and/or Fibromyalgia.
 Each course consists of a presentation followed by group interaction, including Q&A with Dr. Bateman.
 You may attend as many classes as you'd like in any order.
 Class size is limited, so register above to make sure your place is reserved.

 About Dr. Lucinda Bateman:

 "When my sister, Shauna Bateman Horne, fell ill, she was unable to get a diagnosis or the treatment she needed.
 I had just finished my residency, but I was able to diagnose her with ME/CFS.
 Bateman Horne Center is my way of giving thanks to my sister for helping me understand the tremendous unmet need that exists in this patient community.
 My commitment to them is to bring excellence in research and care.
 But I need your help."